Noah

 Regionally he has directed Chelsea Marcantel’s Everything is Wonderful at Philadelphia Theatre Co and Everyman Theatre, the world premiere of I Am Harvey Milk in San Francisco and subsequent stagings across the country, the world premieres of Deborah Zoe Laufer’s comedy Rooted (Cincinnati Playhouse in the Park); Lippa’s I Am Anne Hutchinson (Strathmore with Kristin Chenoweth); Jonathan Tolins’s comedy The Forgotten Woman (Bay Street Theatre); Sara Cooper and Zach Redler’s musical Loving Leo (Weston Playhouse); Conrad Cummings and Michael Korie’s opera Positions 1956 (Urban Arias); and Jason Schafer, Art Bacon and Harris Doran’s musical Bleeding Love (Fredericia Theatre, Denmark).

-While Associate Artistic Director at Everyman in Baltimore, productions include his acclaimed age-blind A Midsummer Night's Dream, Yasmina Reza’s Art, Thornton Wilder’s The Skin of Our Teeth, Agatha Christie’s And Then There Were None, Michael John LaChiusa’s Los Otros, Karen Hartman’s The Book of Joseph, Heather McDonald’s An Almost Holy Picture and JB Priestley’s An Inspector Calls.
+While Associate Artistic Director at Everyman in Baltimore, his productions include his acclaimed age-blind A Midsummer Night's Dream, Yasmina Reza’s Art, Thornton Wilder’s The Skin of Our Teeth, Agatha Christie’s And Then There Were None, Michael John LaChiusa’s Los Otros, Karen Hartman’s The Book of Joseph, Heather McDonald’s An Almost Holy Picture and JB Priestley’s An Inspector Calls.

-Noah is a graduate of Emerson College.
+Noah is from Baltimore and a graduate of Emerson College.